Wheat Ridge High School Farmers Class of 1963

 Leslie Souders

 Probably the most exciting thing to happen during our career, was our trip to the Holy Land.
 I was able to fulfill a lifelong dream of visiting Petra, Jordan.
 Israel was exciting, too, and very special.
 One day when we came down off the Golan Heights, they started shooting over us.
 SCARY, SCARY, but we were kept safe.
 We crawled over muddy ruins, felt the passion of the people, and ate fabulous food.
 I even went camel riding with a Bedouin.
+It was a wonderful study tour and we both would go again if we could.

 In Jordan right above Petra